tunerhammer/.github/profile/README.md

 It doesn't actually serve any music files itself: it just centralizes all the communications in one place.

-### TunerHammer Files Server
+### TunerHammer File Server

 This is a program that you run on your PC (or NAS) which must be connected to the TunerHammer API.

 Once connected to the API, it hosts a folder to be accessible from the API.

-For example, the Files Server is running on your computer which has a folder with all your music.
-The Files Server program connects to the API.
+For example, the File Server is running on your computer which has a folder with all your music.
+The File Server program connects to the API.
 TunerHammer Player also connects to the API and is now able to play music from your computer.

 ### TunerHammer Web App Server